John-Abbott-College/6A6-Notes/notes/Lecture5_Navigation.md

-- Remove the line `Shell.FlyoutBehavior="Disabled"` to enable the flyout behavior
+- Remove the line `Shell.FlyoutBehavior="Disabled"` to enable the flyout behaviour

-- You can now add more `ShellContent` and you'll notice that I flyout menu appears on the top left corner containing a route to the `MainPage` twice:
+- You can now add more `ShellContent` and you'll notice that the flyout menu appears on the top left corner containing a route to the `MainPage` twice:

 ```xml
 <Shell